 Stephan is a member of the curating council for Dansens Hus (Sweden’s International Scene for Contemporary Dance) in Stockholm, working on programming, strategic planning, and interacting with national and international networks.

-From 2010 to 2018, Stephan worked as an assistant and rehearsal director at the GöteborgsOperans Danskompani, where he worked closely with the artistic directors Johannes Öhman, Adolphe Binder, and Katrin Hall.
-During this period, he also worked for shorter periods with companies such as the Royal Swedish Ballet and Sasha Waltz & Guests.
+From 2010 to 2018, Stephan worked as rehearsal director at the GöteborgsOperans Danskompani, where he worked closely with the artistic directors Johannes Öhman, Adolphe Binder, and Katrin Hall.
+During this time, he also worked with companies such as the Royal Swedish Ballet and Sasha Waltz & Guests.
 From 2018 to 2019, Stephan worked as a contemporary rehearsal director with the Staatsballett Berlin, focusing on managing projects for the stages of the Komische Oper and Volksbuhne.
 He has assisted many recognized choreographers of contemporary dance, including Anouk van Dijk, Jefta van Dinther, Mats Ek, Sharon Eyal, Emanuel Gat, Johan Inger, Ina Christel Johanessen, Constanza Macras, Richard Siegal, and Sasha Waltz.
 He has worked closely with Stijn Celis, Sidi Larbi Cherkaoui, Fernando Melo, and Alan Lucien Øyen, and has assisted and restaged their works with companies such as the GöteborgsOperans Danskompani, Luna Negra Dance Theatre, Staatsballett Berlin, Staatstheater am Gärtnerplatz, and the Ballett des Saarländischen Staatstheaters.

 From 2016 to 2018, at the Banff Centre for Arts and Creativity in Canada, Stephan was the Program Head for the Creative Gesture dance program, in close collaboration with former artistic director of dance at the centre Emily Molnar.
 Alongside the development and coordination of a suite of programs contained within the Creative Gesture, he also initiated several creation residencies based around the work of Sidi Larbi Cherkaoui and Alan Lucien Øyen.
 Invited faculty members and artists in the program included Anne Bourne, Carla Kihlstedt, Ellen Lauren, Liz Lerman, Ruth Little, Fernando Melo, Tilman O’Donnell, Alexander Polzin, Adi Salant, Michael Schumacher, Jermaine Spivey, and Heidi Vierthaler.